ng-merl/gSOAP/README.txt

 MTOM/MIME attachment transfers of potentially unlimited data lengths.

-The gSOAP toolkit is the only toolkit that supports the serialization of native C and C++ data types.
+The gSOAP toolkit is the only toolkit that supports the serialization of native C and C++ data types directly in XML.
 You can use it to export and import your application data in XML without having to write wrapper routines.

 The gSOAP toolkit ensures as small memory footprint.
 XML is a processed as a transient format and not buffered.
 Many optimizations have been applied to